 GI or female pelvic anaerobic infections are likely to contain obligate anaerobic gram-negative bacilli such as B. fragilis plus facultative gram-negative bacilli such as Escherichia coli; antibiotic regimens must be active against both.
 Resistance of B. fragilis and other obligate anaerobic gram-negative bacilli to penicillins and 3rd- and 4th-generation cephalosporins occurs.
 However, the following drugs have excellent in vitro activity against B. fragilis and are effective:

 No single regimen appears to be superior.
 Drugs that are less predictably active in vitro against B. fragilis include clindamycin, cefoxitin, and cefotetan.
 All except clindamycin and metronidazole can be used as monotherapy because these drugs also have good activity against facultative anaerobic gram-negative bacilli.

 Metronidazole is active against clindamycin-resistant B. fragilis, has unique anaerobic bactericidal activity, and usually avoids the pseudomembranous colitis sometimes associated with clindamycin.
 Concerns about metronidazole's potential mutagenicity have not been of clinical consequence.

 Because many regimens currently used to treat GI or female pelvic anaerobic infections (see also treatment of pelvic inflammatory disease Treatment Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
 PID may be sexually transmitted... read more ) are also effective against facultative gram-negative bacilli, use of a potentially nephrotoxic aminoglycoside (to cover enteric facultative gram-negative bacilli) plus an antibiotic active against B. fragilis is no longer warranted.

 Before elective colorectal surgery, patients should have bowel preparation consisting of

 During lengthy procedures, intraoperative antibiotics may be given every 1 to 2 half-lives of the antibiotic.
-Typically, postoperative antibiotics are not continued beyond 24 h after surgery.
+Typically, postoperative antibiotics are not continued beyond 24 hours after surgery.

-For patients with confirmed allergy or adverse reaction to β-lactams, one of the following regimens is recommended:
+For patients with confirmed allergy or adverse reaction to beta-lactams, one of the following regimens is recommended:

-Mixed anaerobic infections occur when the normal commensal relationship among the normal flora of mucosal surfaces (eg, skin, mouth, GI tract, vagina) is disrupted (eg, by surgery, injury, ischemia, or tissue necrosis).
+Mixed anaerobic infections occur when the normal commensal relationship among the normal flora of mucosal surfaces (eg, skin, mouth, gastrointestinal tract, vagina) is disrupted (eg, by surgery, injury, ischemia, or tissue necrosis).